 - The Haven; Home, Safe Scholarship is awarded to a La Trobe University student who resides in social housing and is studying full time at the Bendigo or Mildura campus.
-The recipient receives $3,000 each year over three years.

 - There are many other scholarships (La Trobe specific and external opportunities) listed on our website.
-Don’t forget to have a look through what’s available, and advise where possible that you spent time in out-of-home care.

 - Some financial assistance is available related to specific areas of your study, including ASSC and SHE Employment Grants to assist during placements, and grants should you choose to undertake part of your study overseas.

 - There is a range of financial support information and services available to help support students experiencing financial difficulties.

 - The fees & money page includes links to a variety of financial considerations, information, and support.

 - La Trobe also offers a financial counselling service.

 - The Australian Government offers the Transition to Independent Living Allowance to eligible young people when they leave out-of-home care.

 Did you know that there is accommodation available at most of our campuses to suit students of any age?
 Be sure to select that you spent time in out-of-home care.

 A care leaver accommodation scholarship is available via the VTAC application process.
 The scholarship is valued in credits ($5,000) which is equivalent to a semester of accommodation.
 For more information, you can contact Access Schemes and Scholarships at VTAC or Scholarships at Trobe University.